cespare/kvcache/README.md

 ## Speedup

 - Periodic pauses (GC?)
-  - Don't allocate when writing logs
   - CPU profile to confirm GC hypothesis
   - Memprofile
   - Think of ways to reuse []bytes in the memcache map

 - Slow initial loading when DB is large
-  - Log total time to load
   - Profile + optimize
   - Parallelize